circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 In the above configuration, we:

-- Add the line `setup: true` to the top-level of our config, to designate it for use of CircleCI's Dynamic Configuration feature
+- Add the line `setup: true` to the top-level of our config, to designate it for use of CircleCI's dynamic configuration feature
 - Invoke the `continuation` orb so we can use it.
 - Define a job called `setup` that uses the `continuation` orb as an [`executor`]({{ site.baseurl }}/2.0/executor-intro/).
 This job:
     - Calls the [`checkout`]({{ site.baseurl }}/2.0/configuration-reference/#checkout) step to checkout code from the configured repository.